ASFcreations/COBOL_migration_AI_agent/README.md

 # COBOL-Migration-AI-Agent

 This repo is the output of a COBOL Migration experiment built to support a Linkedin article.
-[Rodrigo Soares Linkedin](https://www.linkedin.com/in/rodsoares/)
+[Boost Productivity with AI Agents: A COBOL Migration Case Study](https://www.linkedin.com/pulse/boost-productivity-ai-agents-cobol-migration-case-study-soares-oe9re/?trackingId=iTO44OGqSBiW20rFl8hl0A%3D%3D)

 This Node.JS Express API replicates a COBOL application functionality.
 The entire process, including understanding the COBOL code, writing an user story for a Node.js API and creating the API itself was done using AI Agents exclusively.